We understand aphasia.

 Social activities can be challenging.

-We know that conversations with friends can be tricky.
+Conversations with friends can be tricky.

-You know what you think and feel but just can’t get the words
+You know what you think and feel

-You can make your own decisions
+You make your own decisions

 You are still an intelligent person

 It is possible to live a good life with aphasia

 Support and inspiration from others is important too.